 ABOUT

 To me, documentary filmmaking is not a subsidiary of journalism; it is storytelling, and all storytelling is subjective.
-A film emerges from the pull between the craft of non-fiction storytelling and the maker’s own internal discourses – it is spun out of that tension.
-I work carefully to avoid imposing a heavy handed critical thesis onto the story and instead aim to create opportunities for queries and curiosity.
+A film emerges from the tensions drawn between the craft of non-fiction storytelling and the maker’s own internal discourses – it is spun out of that pull.
+I work carefully to avoid imposing a heavy handed critical thesis onto the story and instead aim to create opportunities for queries and curiosity so that the truth and true stories can emerge organically.
+People will share their story if you are able to listen for it.

 Emily MacKenzie.